 Instructions

-- Gradually add the oil in a slow and steady stream, while still processing.
-Refrigerate for several hours before using.
+- Stream Oil - in a slow and steady stream, slowly pour oil while processing.

 Notes